-Panasonic FZ2000 versus Sony RX10 II
+Panasonic FZ2000 vs Sony RX10 II

-The Panasonic Lumix DMC-FZ2000 (called Panasonic FZ2500 in some regions) and the Sony Cyber-shot DSC-RX10 II are two digital cameras that were officially introduced, respectively, in September 2016 and June 2015.
+The Panasonic Lumix DMC-FZ2000 (called Panasonic FZ2500 in some regions) and the Sony Cyber-shot DSC-RX10 II are two digital cameras that were revealed to the public, respectively, in September 2016 and June 2015.
 Both the FZ2000 and the RX10 II are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixels.

 Body comparison: Panasonic FZ2000 vs Sony RX10 II